apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 ## Step 3: Basic checks for the base case

-As we discussed, it is a good habit to run the model checker as you are writing the specification.
-Even if it would not check much, you would be able to catch the moment when the model checker would slow down.
+As we discussed, it is a good habit to periodically run the model checker, as you are writing the specification.
+Even if it doesn't check much, you would be able to catch the moment when the model checker slows down.
 This may give you a useful hint about changing a few things before you have written too much code.

 Let us check `BinSearch2.tla`: